tocco/tocco-docs/framework/client/project-structure.rst

 ==================
 Monorepo
 --------
-tocco-client is a menorepo uses `Lerna`_ for management.
+tocco-client is a menorepo and uses `Lerna`_

 .. _Lerna: https://lernajs.io/

 All packages are located within the ``packages/`` folder.
-Some export an independent react app others act as a util package with components and helper classes.
+Some export an independent react app others act as a util package with components and helper functions.
+A package that export a self containing react app is called a tocco-app.
+These tocco-apps, in contrast to the util ones, can be released and are easily identified by the absent `private` flag in the ``package.json``.
 Every package maintains its own dependencies and can be re-used in other packages.
 With all due caution against introducing circular dependencies!
 A description of each package can be found in its README.